FinPress/gutenberg/packages/components/src/form-file-upload/README.md

 ### `icon`

-The icon to render in the `Button`.
+The icon to render in the default button.

+See the `Icon` component docs for more information.

  - Type: `IconType`
  - Required: No